-A really quick and easy living room idea is to get experimental with paint.
+A really quick and easy way to decorate a living room is to get experimental with paint.
 And when we say 'experimental', we mean anything from painting the room a cleaner shade of white to painting polka dots all over the ceiling.
 Whatever your style, paint can transform a room really quickly.

 We love this green living room, it's such a cool, unusual colour that looks fab with the pops of blue and orange – a colourful space in a very not-too-much kind of way.
 For more living room paint ideas, check out our feature.

 You can always use paint to live out your dark living room dreams.
-We love this room because, yes, the walls are very dark, but the space doesn't feel dark at all – the light floors and bright high ceilings (made to look even higher because the dark colour only goes up to the picture rail), keep the space light and airy.
+And we love this lounge space because, yes, the walls are very dark, but the room itself, doesn't feel dark at all – the light floors and bright high ceilings (made to look even higher because the dark colour only goes up to the picture rail), keep the space light and airy.

-4. Or keep things light with a Scandi living room
+4. Or keep things light with a Scandi-style living room

 Not tempted by the dark side just yet?
-Keep things really light with an all-white living room colour palette.
+Keep things really light in your lounge with an all-white living room.
 You can add interest with textures rather than colours and different neutral hues.
-Obviously, this colour palette works especially well in small living rooms, as choosing lighter and brighter colours is only going to expand the space.
+Obviously, this colour palette is an especially great small living room idea as choosing lighter and brighter colours is only going to expand the space.

 5. Mix and match contrasting colours alongside texture